spcnvdr/redact/README.md

 This program is currently released as a beta version and as such is currently undergoing active development.
 New features are still being added and functionality is constantly being improved.
-Also, check back frequently for new versions.

 **Common log file location - Description**